Find out about the treatment you might have and where to get support if your cancer comes back.

 It is very important to get the right information about your type of cancer and how it is best treated.
 People who are well informed about their illness and treatment are more able to make decisions and cope with what happens.
 Your doctor or breast care nurse can give you information.

 You can also contact one of the breast cancer organisations.
 They often have free factsheets and booklets they can send to you.
-They may also be able to put you in touch with a support group.
+They might also be able to put you in touch with a support group.